-The UEA Trenchless Division was contracted to complete a 120 metre under bore and install a 457mm OD steel case enveloper pipe with a 10mm wall thickness.
-Following the steel case insertion UEA had to install a secondary enveloper pipe in the form of a 355mm SDR21 PN8 PE100 Pipe on metal centralisers with the annulus between the PE pipe and the outside steel enveloper grouted.
-Finally UEA had to install the client supplied and welded LPG pipeline on client supplied centralisers within the PE enveloper pipe.
+UEA was contracted to undertake a 120 metre under bore and install a 457mm OD steel case enveloper pipe.
+Following the steel case insertion, a secondary enveloper pipe was installed – in the form of a 355mm SDR21 PN8 PE100 pipe – on metal centralisers with the annulus between the PE pipe and the outside steel enveloper grouted.
+Finally UEA installed the client’s supplied and welded LPG pipeline on supplied centralisers within the PE enveloper pipe.

-A McLaughlin conventional Auger Boring machine was used to install the steel enveloper and the secondary PE enveloper pipe.
+- A conventional auger boring machine was used to install the steel enveloper and the secondary PE enveloper pipe.

 This bore presented numerous challenges from the onset – not only was it a grade critical 120 metre case bore in sand but it was also located in water charged tidal affected ground.

 UEA decided to undertake the pilot bore with the GBM from the normal position – downstream shooting uphill, set up the auger borer and install the steel case from upstream (bore downhill).
 This technique enabled UEA to guarantee grade accuracy by using the GBM to pull the pilot tubes whilst installing the steel case.
 The normal process in other ground conditions is to create one launch and receipt pit where the GBM and auger borer shoot from the one pit – the launch pit.
 With this methodology UEA had to excavate a slightly larger receipt pit than normal, however the advantage of using the GBM to pull the pilot tubes outweighed the disadvantage of excavating a larger receipt pit.
 UEA’s launch pit for the GBM was 4.5 metres deep with the dewatering spears installed connected to a sediment tank to manage the water and keep the pit reasonably dry.